DiUS/pact-workshop-android/README.md

-Example Ruby Project for Pact Workshop
+Example Android Project for Pact Workshop
 ======================================

 When writing a lot of small services, testing the interactions between these becomes a major headache.
 That's the problem Pact is trying to solve.